fakerieh/Control-Center-With-Animation-For-emerald-HyperOS2/README.md

-# Gray Control Center With Animation for emerald HyperOS2
+# Control Center With Animation for emerald HyperOS2

-A custom Control Center mod with a clean gray theme and smooth swipe-down animation.
+A smooth swipe-down animation.
 Made for performance and visual clarity on **HyperOS 2**.
 > ⚠️ Root access is required.